Ludwig Von Drake: Cartoon appearances (1980s–present)

 In House of Mouse, Von Drake appears as a recurring character.
 In "Ask Von Drake", Mickey tries to prove that Ludwig Von Drake does not know everything.
 At the end, Mickey convinces him that during the headcount of all the Disney characters, he forgot himself.
 Also, in "House of Genius", Ludwig creates robot duplicates of Mickey, Minnie, Donald, Daisy, Goofy, and Pluto.
 At the end, when Ludwig brings in a robot duplicate of himself, Mickey tells the robot to send the real Ludwig packing.

 In Mickey Mouse Clubhouse, he is a major recurring character, often helping the protagonists, or asking for help himself.

 Ludwig appears as a recurring character in the DuckTales reboot as the head of spy agency S.H.U.S.H.

+Ludwig makes a cameo appearance between Walt Disney Animation Studios characters that take a group photo in the 2023 short film, Once Upon a Studio.

-Ludwig Von Drake in the Sing-Along Songs series
+Sing-Along Songs series

 In the Disney's Sing-Along Songs series of videos, he has hosted/co-hosted these five volumes: